Traveling so easy a Gingerbread can do it!

 Many of the bathrooms do not have soap, paper towels, or toilet paper.
 Also, squat toilets are much more common than Western style toilets, which takes some getting used to.

 Multiple times complimentary hotel toiletries saved the day, especially on the overnight train.
 In China, most hotels offered disposable slippers, toothbrush and toothpaste sets, shampoo, and soap.
 On more than one occasion I was glad I saved the Delta sleep kit (earplugs, headphones, and eye mask) and blanket from our flight.

 We had another week of traveling after our G Adventures China Express tour ended.
 Knowing we would constantly be on the go, we packed as light as possible and booked an Airbnb with a washer during the next leg of our trip.
-Between the 2 of us, our luggage consisted of two backpacks, one carry-on bag, and one half empty check-in bag with room for souvenirs.
-We also packed two foldable Longchamp Le Pliage Travel Bags we could fill and check on our flight home if necessary.
+Between both of us, our luggage consisted of 2 backpacks, a carry-on bag, and a half empty check-in bag with room for souvenirs.
+We also packed 2 fold-able Longchamp Le Pliage Travel Bags we could check on our flight home if necessary.

 Bring comfortable shoes.

 I wear flip flops all 4 seasons and comfortably walk miles in them.
 I never expected to wear sneakers every day.
 My light gray Asics MetroLyte went with almost every outfit and were lightweight, casual, and very comfortable.